Skip to content Skip to footer

 • L. 210-1: a SARL is, by its form, a commercial company, whatever its purpose or activity.

-a) if the dispute is between a person not a trader, outside the partnership agreement and not a member of the company’s governing bodies,
+a) if the dispute is with a person who is not a businessman, is not party to the partnership agreement and is not a member of the company’s governing bodies,